Delaware Product Liability Lawyers

-Representing clients in Seaford, Wilmington and New Castle and more who were hurt by defective products
+Representing clients in Seaford, Wilmington and Newark, DE and more who were hurt by defective products

 When you purchase a product, you expect that it will work the way it is supposed to work, but you also do not expect that the product will cause you physical harm.
 But sometimes when a product has a defect, it ends up causing injury and even death.
 In a products liability case, the plaintiff need only prove that they were injured by the defective product.
 Once they have established that the product defect caused the injury, the manufacturer or the defendant must prove that their product was not defective at all.

 At the Delaware injury law firm of Silverman, McDonald & Friedman, we have the experience, the skills and the resources to guide you through the process of investigating the incident or accident, determining who is liable for your injuries, and then filing a lawsuit so that you can recover compensation for your injuries and other losses.

 There are three broad categories of products liability cases: